 However, if you don’t, remember these days it’s just as easy to take great photographs with a phone.
 If you don’t have any great photographs of your business, you can use free stock sites like Pixabay, Unsplash, and a ton of others.
 If the budget allows, of course, consider paid stock images or a photographer.

 Be very aware of using images you found on Google search or around the web.
 A lot of these are copyright protected and may attract hefty fines.
 Whatever you do, make sure those photos look good.

 The internet is the information superhighway.
 Not a highway, but a superhighway.
 This means that everything moves at a fast pace on the internet.
 This is what your clients expect when they land on your site.
 They expect whatever they need to be delivered to them in seconds or they are on to your competition.

-For every 1 second delay in page load speed times, you can expect your conversions to go down 7%.
-Close to half your website visitors expect your website to load in 4 seconds or less.
+For every 1-second delay in page load speed times, you can expect your conversions to go down 7%.
+Close to half of your website visitors expect your website to load in 4 seconds or less.
 Let’s not forget, page speed is a ranking factor for both Google and Bing.
-So if it’s not hurting your chances of selling, your slow business website is negatively impacting your SEO efforts.
+This means if it’s not hurting your chances of selling, your slow business website is negatively impacting your SEO efforts.
 The long and the short: prioritise speed.

 Make the most of your hero area

 The hero area is that large part of your landing page or home page.
 Needless to say, it’ll grab the most attention.
 It’s the place most of your traffic will land on, and it just asks to be looked at.
 This makes it important to make sure you influence the buyer’s decision with the hero area alone.

 All the attributes of a converting website should be well represented.
 Firstly, choose an image that best represents your website, brand and business.
 With an attention span less than that of a goldfish, you need to be quick to show clients what you are about.
 This could even buy you a few more seconds to have everything else considered.